jarvist/HUGO-PWP/README.md

 # HUGO based Private Web Page

-This is the repository for my academic blog, constructed with https://gohugo.io/.
+This is the repository for the workings of my academic blog, constructed with https://gohugo.io/.
 I have it separate from the rendered branch, because git branches and submodules confuse me.